 Prepare your STEM OPT application

-- Complete the Form I-983 Training Plan with your employer (Please reference the Ohio State Sample I-983)
+- Complete the Form I-983 Training Plan with your employer – learn more about completing the form

 - Complete the Office of International Affairs STEM Application Form